-Horses on the Hill (HOTH) will be receiving a solar array in June 2024 using a portion of the extra panels ordered by the Zoo.
+Horses on the Hill (HOTH) will be receiving a 16kW solar array in the fall of 2024 using a portion of the extra panels ordered by the Zoo.

 HOTH is part of Bloc Ministries, a nonprofit that has worked in Price Hill for 25 years.
-HOTH serves economically disadvantaged youth and their families, as well as abused women and individuals in recovery, through nature-based and equine-assisted learning services.
+HOTH serves economically disadvantaged youth and their families, as well as victims of domestic violence and individuals in recovery, through naturebased and equine-assisted learning services.